Veryinheart/code-test/README.md

 ## Getting Started

-This application is developed by NextJs 13 and deployed on Vercel, please check the [Live Demo](https://dnd5spells.vercel.app/);
+This application is built with NextJs 13 and deployed on Vercel, please check the [Live Demo](https://dnd5spells.vercel.app/);

 First, before run the app, you need to install all the dependencies needed by following command